 The point is, it is good to be generous.
 But because we are important and our needs and desires are important too, we should always consider what we give away before we give something to someone.
 Sometimes it is alright to say, “No.”

 I tell this story because when I grew older I gave away pieces of myself to others.
 I was and still am somewhat of a giver and people-pleaser.
 I want to make people happy because so many are not happy.
-I want to share some of the happiness I have so others can have a bright spot in their day if they have a lot on them.
+I want to share some of the happiness I have so others can have a bright spot in their day if they need one.

 Later I realized no one can make someone else truly happy.
 Happiness comes from within.
 We have to realize that we deserve to be happy, in spite of the past mistakes or incidents that were not of our making.
 We have to want to be content enough with our lives; to foster and grow a seed of happiness by trying to see the good things in our lives and in ourselves.
 We cannot make ourselves happy but we can find a source of happiness from within ourselves.